OptumRx | Pharmacy Benefits Management

 • Ongoing Education – education about changes within pharmacy benefits management industry and how those changes may affect each participating group.

-Our coalition’s $700 million in annual spend commanded the attention of the nation’s leading pharmacy benefits management providers, most of whom aggressively competed for our members’ business.
+Our coalition’s $1 billion in annual spend commanded the attention of the nation’s leading pharmacy benefits management providers, most of whom aggressively competed for our members’ business.
 We invested thousands of man hours in soliciting member input, developing specifications, conducting the public procurement process, reviewing thousands of pricing line items, negotiating directly with multiple suppliers, scoring multiple rounds of proposals, and finalizing cooperative contract terms.

-Why did Health Action Council & Sourcing Alliance Develop the Pharmacy Benefit Management Program?
+Why did Health Action Council & Sourcing Alliance Develop the Pharmacy Benefits Management Program?

 For over 20 years, Health Action Council has managed a pharmacy benefit management (PBM) program on behalf of its members.
 The program leverages the collective purchasing power of Health Action Council’s participating members to secure better pricing terms and contract features from PBM suppliers.
 The program has become one of the largest PBM purchasing programs in the country, and delivers pharmacy benefits for millions of lives annually.